SourceAFIS for .NET

 - finger position filtering, for example matching right thumb only to right thumbs,

-- multi-view search where multiple templates for the same finger are kept for every user to improve recognition rates.
+- multi-view search where multiple templates for the same finger are kept for every candidate to improve recognition rates.

 It would be unreasonably expensive to recreate all fingerprint templates in the database from fingerprint images every time the application restarts.
-For this reason, SourceAFIS provides a way to cache fingerprint templates.
+For this reason, SourceAFIS provides a way to persist fingerprint templates.

 Method ToByteArray()